iamandycohen/UrlRewrite/README.md

 Changelog
 =========

+Version 1.7.3
+* Added reporting via analytics
+* added Url Rewrite to Experience Analytics Dashboard
+* Added prefetching of UrlRewriter item
+* Moved all templates from User Defined folder to System Modules
+* Removed unused references
+* Fixed logic for allowing multiple rules to be processed during a request when a Redirect field "Stop Processing of Subsequent Rules" is set to false
+* Package now installs to master and web

 Version 1.7.2
 * Fixed potential for a redirect loop if you have a database problem, you are using the html extension on the handler, and you have a custom error page that is pointing to an html page
 * Changed initialization of rules into an initialization pipeline